CiscoUKIDCDev/HP3ParPlugin/README.md

 # HP 3PAR UCS Director Plugin
-This is an Open Automation plug-in which adds 3PAR support to Cisco UCS Director.
+This is an Open Automation plug-in which adds 3PAR support to Cisco UCS Director 5.4 or later.

 You can **[download the latest releases here](https://github.com/CiscoUKIDCDev/HP3ParPlugin/releases)**.